 Hmm.
 Egg white protein?
 Dried fruit?
 Apple juice concentrate?
 Dried blueberry powder?
 Blueberry oil?
 Not seemingly normal choices for their otherwise stringent elimination diet.
 If carrageenan isn’t okay in coconut milk, how are these pre-made bars okay to consume?
-Not to mention the 25 grams of sugar – NOT found in an apple or banana, but rather – in a processed food.
+Not to mention the 25 grams of sugar that are NOT found in an apple or banana, but rather are found in a processed food.

 Now, I really like Dallas and Melissa.
-I’ve had the pleasure to meet them, and besides being really, REALLY tall, they are very nice, very kind, and very smart people.
+I’ve had the pleasure of meeting them, and besides being really, REALLY tall, they are very nice, very kind, and very smart people.
 I thought I’d give them the benefit of the doubt on this one.
-However, I am not the only one who has noticed this, if you take a look at the comments found on their own site.
+However, I am not the only one who has noticed this if you take a look at the comments found on their own site.

-NoGii® has come out with a paleo protein bar, as well.
-They offer various flavors – all low in protein, high in sugar, and in essence – just nuts covered with fruit.
-These bars are the definition of ‘cash grab’.
+NoGii® has come out with a Paleo protein bar as well.
+They offer various flavors – all low in protein, high in sugar, and in essence are just nuts covered with fruit.
+These bars are the definition of “cash grab.”
 They are a corporate entity, modifying an existing product to try and capture market share.
 Not my favorite choice, by far.
 Note the berry-flavored bar – which has FIFTEEN different ingredients.
-Anything but ‘paleo’.
+Anything but “Paleo.”

 The Paleo Diet Bar®